ludocode/pottery/docs/how_it_works.md

 - `CONTEXT_VAL` evaluates to a context value to be passed as a function parameter if a context is defined, such as "`context,`" (with the comma.)
 It evaluates to nothing otherwise.

-- `CONTEXT_UNUSED` evaluates to a cast of the context to void if a context is defined, e.g. `(void)context;`, to silence warnings about unused arguments.
+- `CONTEXT_UNUSED` evaluates to a cast of the context to void if a context is defined, e.g. `(void)context`, to silence warnings about unused arguments.
 It evaluates to nothing otherwise.